AhmedKamal75/Graduation_Project/README.md

 # **Face Recognition System**

-A robust facial recognition application built with Python, utilizing custom trained deep learning models for face detection and recognition.
+A robust facial recognition application built with Python, utilizing custom trained deep learning models for face detection and recognition, and it doesn't have multi-face detection support.

+## **Overview**
+This project implements a comprehensive facial recognition system designed for security and access control.
+It leverages advanced deep learning models for accurate face detection and recognition, offering flexibility with multiple configurable detection models (YuNet, Haar Cascade, Custom CNN) and a robust ArcFace-based recognition model.
+The system features a user-friendly GUI built with CustomTkinter, enabling real-time monitoring, user registration, access management, and dynamic settings adjustments for camera sources and detection models.

 ## **Features**